cypherpunk-academy/2064/en/041_2064_In the Beach Apartment.md

 Lilly's a sweetheart."

 A few minutes later: Sigur didn't look a wink in his armchair and wrote: "YESS!!!
 I'm in!
 Super easy.
 It had quite good protection, but not the latest version.
-I always say: update, update, update.
+I always say update, update, update.
 Just a minute.
 Here: The onion address is idtAIrLBI0KJ6gjyro8uTkHa.onion.
 What's he got there?
 Aha, a shop.